Projective clone homomorphisms: Introduction

-In many situations, the existence of a continuous projective homomorphism is even believed to be the only possible source of NP-hardness: for finite $\Gamma$, the famous \emph{tractability conjecture} states that under certain conditions on $\Gamma$ which can be assumed without loss of generality, $\Csp(\Gamma)$ is NP-complete if $\Pol(\Gamma)$ has such a homomorphism, and in P otherwise.
+In many situations, the existence of a continuous projective homomorphism is even believed to be the only possible source of NP-hardness: for example, for finite $\Gamma$, the famous \emph{tractability conjecture} stated that under certain conditions on $\Gamma$ which can be assumed without loss of generality, $\Csp(\Gamma)$ is NP-complete if $\Pol(\Gamma)$ has such a homomorphism, and in P otherwise.
+Two different proofs of this conjecture have been announced in~\cite{BulatovFVConjecture} and in~\cite{ZhukFVConjecture}.
 Note that in the finite case, the existence of a continuous projective homomorphism is a purely algebraic property of $\Pol(\Gamma)$, since the topology of any function clone on a finite set is discrete.
 For a large and natural class of infinite structures $\Gamma$, a similar conjecture has been formulated.
 A Fra\"{i}ss\'{e} class of finite structures in a finite relational language $\tau$ is called \emph{finitely bounded} iff there exist finitely many finite ``forbidden'' $\tau$-structures such that the class consists precisely of those finite $\tau$-structures which do not embed any of the forbidden structures.
 Of particular interest in constraint satisfaction are structures which are first-order definable in Fra\"{i}ss\'{e}-limits of finitely bounded Fra\"{i}ss\'{e} classes; such structures are $\omega$-categorical.
-For every $\omega$-categorical structure $\Gamma$ there is an $\omega$-categorical structure $\Delta$ whose automorphisms are dense in its endomorphisms (in the above topology) and which is \emph{homomorphically equivalent} to $\Gamma$, i.e., $\Gamma$ can be homomorphically mapped into $\Delta$ and vice versa~\cite{Cores-journal, BodHilsMartin}.
+For every $\omega$-categorical structure $\Gamma$ there is an $\omega$-categorical structure $\Delta$ whose automorphisms are dense in its endomorphisms (in the above topology) and which is \emph{homomorphically equivalent} to $\Gamma$, i.e., $\Gamma$ can be homomorphically mapped into $\Delta$ and vice versa~\cite{Cores-journal, BodHilsMartin,BKOPP, BKOPP-conf}.
 The structure $\Delta$ is called the \emph{model-complete core} of $\Gamma$, and $\Csp(\Delta)$ has the same true instances as $\Csp(\Gamma)$.

 \begin{conj}[Bodirsky and Pinsker, 2012] Let $\Gamma$ be the model-complete core of a structure which is first-order definable in the Fra\"{i}ss\'{e}-limit of a finitely bounded Fra\"{i}ss\'{e} class.
 Then precisely one of the following holds: \begin{itemize} \item there exists an expansion $\Gamma' $of $\Gamma$ by finitely many constants such that $\Pol(\Gamma')$ has a continuous projective homomorphism (and $\Csp(\Gamma)$ is NP-complete by Proposition~\ref{prop:allstructures} and the fact that such expansions do not increase the complexity of the CSP); \item for any such expansion $\Gamma'$ the clone $\Pol(\Gamma')$ has no continuous projective homomorphism, and $\Csp(\Gamma)$ is in P. \end{itemize} \end{conj}